2600hz/kazoo/applications/stepswitch/doc/rules.md

 ## CallerID number rules ("cid_rules" field)
 Like "rules" field, but capture groups don't modify outgoing CallerID number.
 If you want modify CallerID number - use "formatters".

+## ("rules_test" field)

+The `rules_test` object defines an array of regular expressions for test patterns of the given resource.

+For example, if the resource handles emergency routes in North America, defining `933` as a test route, will inform teletype this emergency call is a test and will be reflected as such in the notification.